-The Ultimate Hong Kong Itinerary Intro
+Hong Kong Itinerary Intro

 Hong Kong Itinerary 5 Days Map View

 Given that you probably will be situated in one place the whole trip, you can move around the individual days of the itinerary as you see fit.

 A Detailed Hong Kong Itinerary 5 Days

-Now lets get on to the actual trip!
+Now let’s get on to the actual trip!
 The following is a detailed breakout of the daily attractions and activities on this 5 day itinerary.

 Day 1 – Views, Exploring & Markets

 Hong Kong is full of lively streets, markets and views.
 The first stop on your trip will take you to the top of the city – Victoria Peak – where you will be able to have an incredible view of the entire city from up above.

-If you would like you can take a stroll around Hong Kong Park, which is also right next to where the base of the tram is.
+Before or after the peak, you can take a stroll around Hong Kong Park, which is also right next to where the base of the tram is.
 It is a great little oasis within the city full of greenery, ponds, and walking paths.

 Once there stroll along the Tsim Sha Tsui Promenade and the Avenue of the Stars.
 Here you will be able to see the skyline of the Hong Kong Island side during the day and pass by statues of all the famous movie celebrities that came from the region.

 All of these are walking distance from one another so if you want to spend an hour or two checking one out now is the time.

 Later on in the evening you can check out some markets, and there are plenty to choose from.
 As usual in Asia, these markets have a little bit of everything so get your bargaining hat on and start browsing around.

 Day 2 – Ocean Park or Disneyland

 If you would like a few more details on both of the parks that can help you decide which one to go to check out the comparison between the two parks.

-Each week, on Wednesdays there are 10 or so races starting at about 7PM.
-It is a great time to have some beers, bet on horses and then cheer them on.
+Each week, on Wednesdays there are 10 or so races starting around 7:00PM.
+It is a great time to have some fun, bet on horses and then cheer them on.
 Even if you are not into horse racing whatsoever, it is easy to get involved and enjoy the evening.

 After a night on the racecourse, head on over to Wan Chai or Lan Kwai Fong for a night on the town.